 Programs and Events

-The Office of Gender Equity offers programming that addresses a variety of relevant topics such as women in leadership, confronting gender-bias on campus and in the workplace, safety and support for all students, and healthy relationships.
-Gender Equity is committed to collaborating with campus partners such as the Office of Multicultural Affairs, LGBTQ Life, and Campus Ministries, to name a few, to ensure intersectional programming that empowers our diverse student body.
+The Office of Women and Gender Resources offers programming that addresses a variety of relevant topics such as women in leadership, confronting gender-bias on campus and in the workplace, safety and support for all students, and healthy relationships.
+We are committed to collaborating with campus partners such as the Office of Multicultural Affairs, LGBTQ Life, and Campus Ministries, to name a few, to ensure intersectional programming that empowers our diverse student body.

-In March, Gender Equity hosts Women’s History Month, a time when GE collaborates with many different offices and departments at Johns Hopkins, as well invited guest speakers from around the world, to bring our community an amazing line up of events and programs.
-Check out what we have done in the past and get in touch with GE if you wish to host a program/event in March.
+In March, we host Women’s History Month, a time when Women and Gender Resources collaborates with many different offices and departments at Johns Hopkins, as well as invited guest speakers from around the world, to bring our community an amazing line up of events and programs.
+Check out what we have done in the past and get in touch if you wish to host a program/event in March.

-Gender Equity also invites students to apply for the opportunity to attend the National Conference for College Women Student Leaders.
+Women and Gender Resources also invites students to apply for the opportunity to attend the National Conference for College Women Student Leaders.
 Each spring, with generous funding from the Office of Student Life, students have the opportunity to attend this conference with nearly 1,000 college women from every state and around the world.
 If you are interested in attending, please get in touch.